What Is Mobile Device Management (MDM) And What Are Its Benefits?

-With the proliferation of mobile devices (like tablets, smartphones, and tablets) in the workplace, it has become more important than ever to be able to remotely and securely manage these devices.
+With the proliferation of mobile devices (like laptops, smartphones, and tablets) in the workplace, it has become more important than ever to be able to remotely and securely manage these devices.
 That’s where mobile device management (MDM) comes in.

 What Is MDM?